Before Charles Dickens wrote the novels he his most noted for, he was a journalist, reporting speeches in the House of Commons from 1832 to 1834.

 - The Amusements of the People (Pt.
 1) (March, 1850).
 Explored popular theatre, with a visit to the Royal Victoria.

 - The Amusements of the People (Pt.
 2) (April, 1850).
-Another article of the same name exploring popular theatre, this time with a visit to The Eagle.
+Another article of the same name exploring popular theatre, this time with a visit to The Britannia, a popular saloon theatre in London’s east-end.

 - Pet Prisoners (April, 1850).